juliangruber/level-mirror/README.md

 ### mirror(a, b[, transform])

-From the point you call `mirror` on, all operations performed on sublevel `a` will be mirrored onto sublevel `b`, and optinally transformed on the fly through the `transform` function, that receives an object with `{key, value}` and is to expected to return the potentially modified version in the same tick.
+From the point you call `mirror` on, all operations performed on sublevel `a` will be mirrored onto sublevel `b`, and their values optinally transformed on the fly by the `transform` function, that receives the current value and is to expected to return the potentially modified value.

+`transform` can also be an array, in which case it limits values to the keys contained in it.

 ## Installation